H2CK/twonkyserver/README.md

 http://server:9000/webconfig

 ## Update Functionality
-This docker image is based on Ubuntu.
-On each start of the container an update of the used Ubuntu packages is performed.
+This docker image is based on Ubuntu. if you set `-e UPDATE_ON_START=TRUE` on each start of the container an update of the used Ubuntu packages is performed.
 Due to the running update it might take a little longer until the application TwonkyMedia server is available.

 ## Parameters
 * `-v /config` - Where TwonkyMedia server stores its config files
 * `-v /data` - Where TwonkyMedia server will find the media to share via DLNA
 * `-v /etc/localtime` - Set to use the corect time setting with TwonkyMedia server
 * `-e GROUP_ID` for GroupID - see below for explanation
+* `-e UPDATE_ON_START=TRUE` enable auto update functionality on restart
 * `--net=host` Used to DLNA communication in the network

 ### User / Group Identifiers